5 Crazy-Effective Beginner Kettlebell Exercises Even Newbies Can Master

 1. Pick the right weight and set up your space.
-If you’re comfortable using 8- to 10-pound dumbbells?
-Start with a 14 or 15-pound kettlebell, says Lurie.
+If you’re comfortable using 8- to 10-pound dumbbells, start with a 14- or 15-pound kettlebell, says Lurie.
 If you don't currently lift weights, try a 10-pound bell.
 You only need one bell to start gaining kettlebell benefits.
 From there, all you need is a yoga mat or padded or carpeted floor to stand on and a 5x5-foot space so you can move easily in all directions.

 4. Find a focus.
 While doing any kettlebell exercise, fix your eyes on a focal point that's six feet away and down toward the ground.
 This keeps your head and neck in alignment with your spine and avoids strain.